-Not filing a police report immediately after a car accident puts you at risk, and even great risk.
-Find out what you can do if you didn’t file one and why it’s so important.
+Not filing a police report immediately after a car accident puts you at risk.
+Find out why and what you can do if you didn’t file one.

 Your auto accident seems like no big deal.